lnemsick-simp/pupmod-simp-libkv/Design.md

       * The plugin must create the directory tree, when it is absent.
       * *External* code must make sure the puppet user has appropriate access to root path.
+      * Having each file contain a single key allows easy auditing of creation, access, and modification to individual keys.

     * The plugin must write a String value exactly as is to file in the `put` operation, and then properly restore it in the `get` and `list`